 This parameter was ignored by all previous versions of GeneMania, but we test its impact on function prediction by adding it to our tuning methodology.
 After obtaining the best parameters λ* and γ*, we tune for as well, using λ* and γ* for the ALBias computation in course of tuning.
+[What is the justification for this sequential approach as opposed to optimizing all three parameters simultaneously?]

 In order to choose these performance-maximizing parameters, we subdivide the training data into a tuning subset and a validation subset, with sizes of 2/3 and 1/3 of the training data respectively.
 We also take care to ensure that the proportion of genes with any GO annotations to those that are completely unannotated are the same in each subset.

 When tuning in the novel setting, the label biases rely on existing annotations, and so we choose not to wipe all annotations in the validation subset, but rather to attempt to re-create a novel-like setting.
 We accomplish this with algorithm 2, which removes a random subset of annotations from a smaller subset of genes in the validation subset, as well as completely wiping some of the validation genes, to simulate a non-systematic addition of partial annotations.
-The wiped annotations are then used to evaluate the performance of the algorithm on the tuning date, and any categories where no annotations were removed from the validation subset are deleted from the list of categories to be predicted.
+The eliminated annotations are then used to evaluate the performance of the algorithm on the training data.
+Any categories where no annotations were removed from the validation subset are deleted from the list of categories to be predicted.

 Once predictions are made for the validation subset, evaluation scores are calculated for the removed annotations in the validation subset.
 In order to choose parameters that simultaneously maximize all scores, we combine them into a single scoring metric, but first normalize each score across all parameter combinations in the standard fashion: SCORE_NORM = (SCORE – mean(SCORE)) / std(SCORE).
 This normalization step addresses the issue that the same magnitude of change in different score metrics has different meaning (for example a move in AUC_ROC from .97 to .98 is far more significant than a move in AUC_PR from .10 to .11, or even a move in AUC_ROC from .50 to .51, as discussed in section 4.3).
 We define our parameter score as the following combination of metrics:

 PARAM_SCORE = AUC_ROC_NORM + AUC_PR_NORM + .5*TOP10_NORM + .3333*TOP100_NORM + .1666*TOP1000_NORM, and choose the parameters that maximize this score (TOP scores are defined in section 4.4).
+[What is the justification for these magic numbers?]

-When applying the SBCG algorithm, we find a large amount of rank deficiency amongst the label biases from the different combinations of parameters in our candidate value sets.
+When applying the SBCG algorithm, we find a large amount of rank deficiency amongst [amongst is archaic; could you use among?] the label biases from the different combinations of parameters in our candidate value sets.
 Therefore we prefer to apply SBCG longitudinally, solving for all functions at once with a particular set of parameters, rather than solving for all combinations of parameters for a particular function.
 The greatest performance gain would most likely be to solve all blocks simultaneously in one large system, but we did not explore this option due to memory constraints.

 Algorithm 2